roblanf/sangeranalyseR/docs/source/index.rst

 User support
 ============
 Please go through the :ref:`Documentation` below first.
-If you have further questions, feedback, new ideas, and bug reports, please sign up the following Google group and post a topic to the
+If you have further questions, feedback, new ideas, and bug reports, please sign up the following Google group and post a topic to the (FIX!!!)

 https://groups.google.com/d/forum/iqtree